ubiquity/ubiquity-dollar/README.md

 git submodule update --init --recursive --remote
 ```

-You need to create `.env` file inside the contracts folder with at least the `ALCHEMY_API_KEY` and the `MNEMONIC` filled.
+You need to create `.env` file inside the contracts folder with at least the `API_KEY_ALCHEMY` and the `MNEMONIC` filled.
 Indeed `MNEMONIC` will be used to deploy locally and the first account will be the admin on all the smart contracts.

 ### DEV ONLY Running a local node that forks the mainnet